-Total lending increased by 7 per cent in 2022.
-91 (89) per cent of the lending volume is at floating interest rates.
-The rest is fixed-rate loans.
+Total lending was reduced by 1 per cent in 2023.
+91 (91) per cent of the lending volume is at floating interest rates.
+The rest is fixed interest loans.

-In 2022, the Company paid out new loans worth NOK 2.5 (1.3) billion.
-The lending portfolio consists of loans to Norwegian municipalities and county municipalities directly, or to enterprises working for the public sector and receiving unconditional guarantees from municipalities or county authorities.
-The risk in the loan portfolio is considered very low.
+In 2023, the Company paid out new loans worth NOK 1.1 (2.5) billion.
+The lending portfolio comprises direct loans to Norwegian municipal and county authorities, or to enterprises working for the public sector and receiving unconditional guarantees from municipalities or county authorities.
+The credit risk in the lending portfolio is considered very low.

 The credit risk associated with lending to municipal and county authorities in Norway is limited to deferral of payment and does not provide for cessation of payment obligations.
 This is a consequence of the Norwegian Local Government Act, which indemnifies lenders against losses if a local authority is unable to meet its payment obligations.
 Where payment is deferred, the lender is also secured against losses of accrued interest, late-payment interest and debt collection costs.
-KLP Kommunekreditt AS has not had any credit loss on loans to Norwegian municipalities or county authorities.
+KLP Kommunekreditt AS has not incurred any credit loss on loans to Norwegian municipalities or county authorities.